 “I’m a 21-year old girl, when I was 8 years old I got to know my status and every time I think of it, it left me questioning if it was all my fault.
 I had serious anxiety when I started attending Safe Park the games, song education and the play therapy helped me learn that am not alone and that I can live a healthy life and that it wasn’t my fault.
 As children often like to be around other kids their age it made me feel the sense of belonging.
 Power of love foundation has helped me become a warm person again.
 It helped me want to be social again and recognize me being HIV positive isn’t anyone’s intentions.
 I am now a grown up girl with a health life I have continued to take my medication well am being motivated to come back and help in Safe Park so that I am able to encourage the children.
 Thanks to Matero care center for good services that I have received all of this has made me a better person in every way.
 I’m glad I got help when I needed most’.
 I have even received all the COVID vaccines and am living a healthy life.

 Our plan is to continue to provide a safe environment for children to play and learn and keep communities informed about COVID, malaria, and HIV prevention.
 In addition, we will continue to build partnerships so that more families can benefit.

-Thank you for giving the gift of play to vulnerable children in Zambia.
+Thank you for giving the gift of health and a safe environment to vulnerable children in Zambia.